 If you plan to return within five working days to continue using materials, please alert the staff member on duty at the desk in the reading room.
 They will note the date of your anticipated return accordingly in the system.
-If you do not return within that time, your materials will be re-shelved.
-However, past material requests in the Special Collection Research Account can be copied and re-submitted without having to enter the same information again.
+If you do not return within two working days, your materials will be re-shelved.
+However, past material requests in the Special Collection Research Account can be cloned and re-submitted without having to enter the same information again.

 Who should I see if I have a problem?
 For example, I did not receive the right boxes, or the material appears to be out-of-order or missing?

-What is an “event” in the context of the Special Collections Research Account System?
+What is an “activity” in the context of the Special Collections Research Account System?

-Whom should I contact if I want to create a Special Collections Research Account event?
+Whom should I contact if I want to create a Special Collections Research Account activity?

-For class events involving material from the Hargrett Rare Book and Manuscript Library, contact Chuck Barber at email@example.com.
-To create a class event using material from the Russell Library for Political Research and Studies, contact Jill Severn at firstname.lastname@example.org.
-To create an event using material from the Brown Media Archives and Peabody Awards Collection, contact Mary Miller at email@example.com.
+For class activities involving material from the Hargrett Rare Book and Manuscript Library, contact Chuck Barber at firstname.lastname@example.org.
+To create a class activity using material from the Russell Library for Political Research and Studies, contact Jill Severn at email@example.com.
+To create an activity using material from the Brown Media Archives and Peabody Awards Collection, contact Mary Miller at firstname.lastname@example.org.

 Can I reserve a room for a class meeting?

-There are several classroom spaces in the Special Collections Library that may be reserved for classes using materials from the Special Collection Library collections as part of the class session or course.
-To schedule a class using material from the Hargrett Library, contact Chuck Barber at firstname.lastname@example.org; to schedule a class using material from the Russell Library, contact Jill Severn at email@example.com; to schedule a class using material from the Brown Media Archives, contact Mary Miller at firstname.lastname@example.org.
-For more information on utilizing classroom spaces for other kinds of classes and events, contact the facilities’ manager to learn more at 706-542-6331 or email@example.com.
+There are several classroom spaces in the Special Collections Library that may be reserved for classes that will be using materials from the Special Collection Library collections as part of the class session or course.
+Contact the facilities’ manager to learn more at 706-542-6331 or email@example.com.